Destinations Italy Milan & Lakes

 La Veranda · La Terrazza · Passalacqua's table

 The first lake dinner stays at the hotel.
 Villa d'Este's Veranda is the formal-European one, Tremezzo's La Terrazza Gualtiero Marchesi is the Michelin-starred argument, Passalacqua's dining room is the quietest.
-All three are essentially-by-default — booked into your stay.
+All three come essentially by default, booked into your stay.

 €€€€